AdlanSADOU/random-map-editor/README.md

 A simple tool for randomly generating maps and placing tiles.

+Shortcut: press K to generate a new map

 ## Features:
 - Randomized map generation based on Cellular Automata
 - Auto multi selection of same tile types to fill them all at once